How To Tile An Uneven Floor – A Step By Step Guide

 Select a batch of adhesive – again, there are multiple variants suited for ceramics, porcelain, concrete, underfloor heating etc. Pour water into a bucket around ¼ of the way up, then add the powder, aiming for twice as much as the water volume.
 Scrape the adhesive layer across a maximum of four square feet with a 8mm Square Notched Trowel; this is the optimal area that won’t dry up before you lay the tiles down.

 Keep doing so until you’ve arranged the tiles out from centre points towards the ends of the walls.
 Once more, delineate every slab with a spacer: the plastic will not set on the adhesive, and you can remove them after the last tile has been sealed.

 Stage 8 – Grout the joints thoroughly

 Leave the placements to dry for a full day.
 After that, all that’s left is to grout the spaces between the tiles, ensuring they have a uniform appearance.

 Use the float to push the grout into the tile, until it seeps into the cracks around the edging.
-Use the edge of the float to scrape away any excess grout, whilst trying to keep the grout level as high as possible.
+Use the edge of the float to scrape away at a 45 degree angle to the grout line to remove any excess grout, whilst trying to keep the grout level as high as possible.

 Finally, sponge the tile so it’s free of direct grout on the surface, trying not to wet the actual grout lines as they form and solidify.